rnaudi/metrics/README.md

    - **Alternative**: Break into shorter subflows (e.g., "auth" + "profile setup" + "activation") and monitor each separately.

 5. **Flows with significant sampling** (< 1% of traffic):
-   - Sampling increases variance; at 0.1% sampling with 10k users, you have only 10 sampled users.
+   - Sampling increases variance; at 0.1% sampling with 10k requests, you have only 10 sampled requests.
    - **Alternative**: Increase sampling rate for critical flows, or aggregate over longer windows.

 #### When this model works best